PiotrRut/prutkowski.dev/src/blogposts/2020-05-11-second-term/index.md

 ---
-date: "2020-05-11"
+date: '2020-05-11'
-path: "/blog/second-term"
+path: '/blog/second-term'
-title: "Second term thoughts"
+title: 'Second term thoughts'
 ---

-With the second term of this year finished _way_ sooner than expected, there is __a lot__ to talk about..
+With the second term of this year finished _way_ sooner than expected, there is **a lot** to talk about..

 Towards the end of January the long dreaded group project started.
 This straight away long hours, meeting your group from time to time, and otherwise trying to juggle this massive 30-credit module with other modules and courseworks.
 Thanks